ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 ## How to use

+Do not place 'add another' components inside each other (for example, asking users to add another)

 ### Other parts of the page

 The add another component can increase the length and complexity of a page, especially if it's placed on the page more than once.
 Therefore it’s best not to add too many other parts to the page.
 A leaner page will also makes it easier for users to identify and recover from errors.